thewhodidthis/shaderexpress/README.md

 ## about

-A [Shadertoy](https://www.shadertoy.com) inspired, bring your own buttons, GLSL live sketching HTML custom element to help practice color and texture based drawing.
-Allows for saving and importing own sketches.
-Enables referencing external code without having to rely on build tools like [glslify](https://github.com/glslify/glslify).
+A [Shadertoy](https://www.shadertoy.com) inspired, bring your own buttons, GLSL live coding HTML custom element to help practice color and texture based drawing.
+Instead of presenting code and results side by side as is often the case, [`HTMLCanvasElement.captureStream`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/captureStream) output is fed to a `<video>` element.
+That means picture-in-picture, fullscreen mode, and FPS throttling are readily available out of the box.
+Also, the `<textarea>` editor is wrapped in a `<dialog>`, which brings the benefit of automatic `Escape` key binding plus a modal `::backdrop` overlay.
+Other niceties include:
+- Referencing external code without having to rely on build tools like [glslify](https://github.com/glslify/glslify).
+- Customizable CSS in places of interest via `part` attributes.
+- Shader compilation boilerplate that can be used independently in library only mode.
+- Saving and importing own sketches.

 ## setup